BDS in India: Admission Process, Fees, Best Colleges, and Career Scope Explained

 What is BDS and is it a good course in India?

-BDS (Bachelor of Dental Surgery) is a professional undergraduate degree in dentistry.
-It is a respected course in India with growing demand due to increased awareness of oral health.
+BDS (Bachelor of Dental Surgery) is a 5-year professional undergraduate degree in dentistry regulated by the Dental Council of India (DCI).
+It is a respected course with growing demand due to increased awareness of oral health.

 Is BDS a good career option in India?